nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Take Note:**<br>

 - All fields are Required.
-- NRIC must contain the valid NRIC of a Patient or Doctor in the Database.
+- NRIC must contain the valid NRIC of a Patient or Doctor in MediLink Contacts.
 - Either Doctor NRIC or Patient NRIC can be used in the search
 - It is recommended to use `list` to restore the view of all data after a `find` command.